jm3/todayilearned/content/learnings/format-html-css-with-js-beautify.md

 ---

 This was news to me, but: [JS Beautify][npm] can beautify more than just JS.
-It can also wrap + align attributes, if you like:
+It can [autoformat your CSS and HTML][docs], including one of my favorite
+pathologies: wrapping + aligning attributes:

 Possible values: